Public-Tree-Map/public-tree-map/ROADMAP.md

 # Santa Monica Public Tree Map Road Map

+## Current State of the Project

-## Design
+## Short Term Goals
-The website should closely resemble the [design on Zeplin](https://app.zeplin.io/project/5d5b5e8c754cd99aefd2287d/dashboard).
+Have the website resemble the design on Zeplin.

+## Long Term Goals
+Have the website hosted by the city for the general public.